NoHai/nohai-api/Readme.md

 * `npm run staging:all` - lints the code with fixing, builds and starts the application for **staging environment** (a single command to rule them all, usually used in development for starting the app faster)
 * `npm run staging:copy:settings` - copies the **src/presentation/settings/staging.json** file to **dist/presentation/settings** folder

-> The command `npm run staging:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster
+> The command `npm run staging:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster.

 #### Production environment
 * `npm run production:build` - executes the build for **production environment**